Royal Bay High School Clinic

 - a visual exam of the area for concern

-What can’t you do at the clinic?
+What can’t I do at the clinic?

 Currently, we can’t do anything outside of sexual health at the clinic.
 If you have a sore elbow and want to get screened for a STI, we can take care of the STI screening but not the sore elbow.
+On Tuesdays, Dr. Boe is available for all health issues in our same space.

 Do I have to be a certain age to use birth control or have my parent’s permission?